silvercircle/silvercircle.github.io/_got-theories/bran-is-the-night-king.md

 {% include gfx/float_image.html image="got/hodor.jpg" width="35%" title="How Hodor became Hodor"
 align="right" %}
-The theory basically states, that Bran is responsible for the existence of the Night King in the same way he was responsible for the fate of Hodor.
-We remember, as seen in famous season 6 episode *The Door*, Bran essentially **created** Hodor by mixing his warg ability with his visions.
+The theory basically states, that Bran is responsible for the existence of the Night King in the same way he is responsible for the fate of Hodor.
+We remember, as seen in famous season 6 episode *The Door*, Bran's reckless and inexperienced use of his supernatural abilities is the cause for Hodor's mental state in present time.

 He traveled back in time and showed Hodor - by warging into Hodor's past presence Wylis - an event of the future: The dreadful cave scene during which Hodor died at the hands of wights while saving